I-am-YuLang/AGCN-T/README.md

 Dataset Sources
 ===
 The traffic flow data used in the experiment comes from the Internet.
 The three data sets were collected by the California Department of Transportation, Seattle and Los Angeles.
 Among them.
-* the ```PemsD7``` traffic data set consists of more than 39,000 sensor stations distributed in the major metropolitan areas of the California State Highway System (CalTrans) selected 228 site data.
+* The ```PemsD7``` traffic data set consists of more than 39,000 sensor stations distributed in the major metropolitan areas of the California State Highway System (CalTrans) selected 228 site data.
     * ```PemsD7_V_228.csv``` represents the speed characteristic matrix collected by the California State Highway System (CalTrans) sensor
     * ```PemsD7_V_228.csv``` represents the adjacency matrix of the road network of California highways
 * The Seattle traffic data set is composed of highways distributed in ```Seattle```,and  the system contains a speed data set of 323 sensors in 2015 with a sampling interval of 5 minutes.